Glasgow - Victoria Infirmary

 Richard J Spooner, who had moved from Sheffield to the Glasgow Royal Infirmary (1975 to 1983), was appointed as Principal Biochemist in 1983, Top Grade and head of the scientific department when Roberts retired in 1994.
 Spooner retired in 2011 and was elected Emeritus Member of the ACB in 2012

 Ian Percy-Robb, from Edinburgh Royal Infirmary, was appointed as Professor (personal chair) and Head of Department in 1984.
 In the late 1990s he established the new syllabus for the Medical School based on Problem Based Learning, Special Study Modules, etc. and he retired in 2000 and died in 2014.

 Marek H Dominiczak, from Glasgow Royal Infirmary, was appointed as Consultant in 1985.
+He retired in 2019.

 David Shapiro, from Glasgow Royal Infirmary (1976 to 1987),was appointed as Principal Biochemist in 1987.

 Judith Finlayson, from Dundee, was appointed as Senior Biochemist in 1984 and took up a post with Wellcome ca. 1988.